I Let OpenClaw Migrate Its Own Secrets to Bitwarden

 If you're running any kind of agent, bot, or service with API keys in plaintext config files — fix it.
 Today.
 It doesn't have to be Bitwarden.
 AWS Secrets Manager, HashiCorp Vault, 1Password's service accounts, even age-encrypted files.
 Anything is better than plaintext.

-But if you want something open source, free-tier friendly, and done in 30 minutes: BWS + macOS Keychain is hard to beat.
+But if you want something open source, free-tier friendly, and done in 30 minutes, BWS plus macOS Keychain is hard to beat.
+Twenty-one secrets and 25+ config fields, migrated in half an hour — there's really no excuse left.